- 1 Firelight Camps, Ithaca, NY

 The Resort at Paws Up, Greenough, MT

 If your inclinations lean more toward ultra-luxe and ultra-romantic, then the Resort at Paws Up, in Greenough, Montana, is your go-to.
-The retreat has five luxury camping collections, each with four to six tents torn straight from the pages of a Country Living magazine (or so we assume).
+The retreat has six luxury camping collections, each with four to six tents torn straight from the pages of a Country Living magazine (or so we assume).
 Accommodations spread out over 37,000 acres, overlooking the Blackfoot River and Elk Creek.
 Their 'American Safari' experience includes basic* accommodations like chandeliers, copper soaking tubs, his-and-hers vanities, and on-call chefs and butlers.
 Dining the Paws Up way means dabbling in a little haute camping cuisine; mosey into your camp’s dining pavilion for family-style meals of chili-dusted Black Angus steaks and whole roasted rainbow trout.
 Who knows—you may even find flights of vintage Pinot Noir.

 Dunton River Camp, Cresto Ranch, CO